12 Grip Strength Exercises

 3. Hang from a bar.
 Like a Pull-up, but just hang there.
 See if you can do it for 5 minutes without letting go.
 Consider adding weight or hanging from only one hand if you need more of a challenge.

-4. Heavy Ropes – Alternating Waves and various other movements.
+4. Battle Ropes – Alternating Waves and various other movements.

 5. Heavy Jumprope

 6. Dumbbell Carries.
 Pick up a heavy dumbbell in each hand and walk with them for a pre-determined distance.

 7. Deadlift (Stand and Hold).
 Perform a very heavy deadlift with both hands in a pronated grip (palms facing you, and hold as long as you can.

 8. Pro-Sup’s.
 Grab a bar about the size and weight of a baseball bat.
 Hold it out in front of your body, and slowly (with control) rotate down to the left, then back up and lower it down to the right and return to the upright position.
 Repeat for a specific number of repetitions then switch hands.